Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - When Las Vegas puts up more than 25.0 points, it is 4-1 against the spread and 5-0 overall.

-- Las Vegas is 4-1 against the spread and 5-0 overall when the team churns out more than 368.6 yards.
+- When Las Vegas amasses over 368.6 yards, the team is 4-1 against the spread and 5-0 overall.

-- This year, the Raiders have five turnovers, six fewer than the Giants have takeaways (11).
+- The Raiders have turned the ball over five times this season, six fewer than the Giants have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Giants.